-New studies reveal hidden insights to help inspire vegetable loveJuly 16th, 2012 in Health /
+New studies reveal hidden insights to help inspire vegetable loveJuly 16, 2012 in Medicine & Health / Health

 Two new studies presented today at the Society for Nutrition Education and Behavior's (SNEB) annual conference may make it easier for moms to get their kids to eat and enjoy vegetables.
 Both studies were conducted by SNEB president Brian Wansink, PhD, the John Dyson Professor of Consumer Behavior at Cornell University, and funded by Birds Eye, the country's leading vegetable brand that recently launched a three-year campaign to inspire kids to eat more veggies.